Catskill Mountaineer

 Best Time to Hike: When the leaves are not on the trees (late Fall to early Spring).

-Side Trips: Indian Camp, Viola Falls, and Poet's Ledge.
+Side Trips: Viola Falls and Poet's Ledge.

-Difficulty: Moderate
+Difficulty: Moderate (route finding required)

 USGS Official Map: Kaaterskill Topographical Map (free)